alihyder85/my-spring-boot-app/README.md

    ./mvnw spring-boot:run
    ```

-3. **Access the GET endpoint:**
+3. **Access the secured endpoint:**
-   Open your browser and navigate to `http://localhost:8080/data` to retrieve data from the H2 database.
+   Open your browser and navigate to `http://localhost:8080/data`.
+You will be redirected to the default Spring Security login form.
+After logging in with valid credentials, you will be able to retrieve data from the H2 database.

 ## Usage